Jiantastic/Pixal/README.md

 TMP 007 general description - http://www.ti.com/product/TMP007/description

+Field of View and range of TMP, *heat map shown* - https://youtu.be/GEGiEi6tcVo

 ### I2C

 How I2C Communication Works and How To Use It with Arduino - https://youtu.be/6IAkYpmA1DQ